 ASAP Board Vice President Kavitha Sreeharsha is a Strategic Consultant, providing advisory services in the philanthropic and nonprofit sectors, with a focus on immigrant justice and immigration.
 Most recently, Kavitha served as the Senior Director, Immigrant Justice Philanthropy for the Emerson Collective.
 In this capacity, she designed a strategy that over eight years, made Emerson Collective one of the leading national funders in the immigrant justice ecosystem.
 Kavitha provided bespoke support to immigrant justice nonprofit organizations intended to build organizational capacity and strategy.

-After nearly fifteen years of immigrant rights legal practice and advocacy, she joined the philanthropy sector as a Program Officer at the Sobrato Family Foundation.
-There she led investments of critical safety net and career pathways programs for low-income Silicon Valley residents.
+Prior to her work with the Emerson Collective, Kavitha served as a Program Officer at the Sobrato Family Foundation where she led investments of critical safety net and career pathways programs for low-income Silicon Valley residents.

-Despite working in Palo Alto down the street from another prominent university, Kavitha is a proud Golden Bear, having received her bachelor’s degree from U.C.
-Berkeley.
-Kavitha received her J.D. from U.C.
-Hastings College of the Law.
-She is also the proud daughter of immigrants who instilled in her a strong value for justice and a mother to a spirited toddler.
+Kavitha received her bachelor’s degree from U.C.
+Berkeley and J.D. from U.C.
+Law San Francisco (formerly Hastings College of the Law).
+She is also the proud daughter of immigrants who instilled in her a strong value for justice and mother to a spirited daughter.